 The Trip Is Primarily For Business Purposes

-In order for the trip to be tax deductible, the primary reason for going and over half the days spent there must be for business.
+For the trip to be tax-deductible, the primary reason for going and over half the days spent there must be for business.
 The personal days included must be considered as time incidental to the nature of the trip.
 Attending a conference, meeting with potential clients, and examining a vendor’s facility in your company’s supply chain are valid business purposes for a trip.
-Imagine that during the day, you spent four hours at a conference related to your profession where you attended lectures and networked with potential clients or vendors, and then afterward, you spent the rest of the day looking around the town to enjoy the sites.
+Imagine that you spent four hours at a conference related to your profession during the day where you attended lectures and networked with potential clients or vendors.
+Then afterward, you spent the rest of the day looking around the town to enjoy the sites.
 Travel days count as business days, which can be beneficial when planning a business trip.
 Count the first day of travel as for business, the second day as site seeing and personal, then three days spent working on the business, then two days at the end of the trip for personal, and the last day traveling back as a business day.

 Keep Records of Everything

 Good record-keeping is one of the best defenses to an IRS audit.
 Not only should you keep all of the receipts for the trip’s business-related expenses, but make copies of your itineraries, your airfare tickets, and your conference or meeting notes as well.
 You will want to be able to show that the primary reason for the trip was for business.
 The IRS will disallow a deduction if they ask for substantiating evidence, and you cannot provide them any written evidence of the nature of the trip and the costs associated with it.
 Save receipts for the cost of your transportation, your hotel, your meals, taxis, gas, dry cleaning, postage, data usage fees, seminar fees, conference fees, or anything else that you have to spend money on during the trip.
 Everything ordinary and necessary for your business trip will be tax-deductible.
 If you are unsure at the time if the expense is deductible or not, save the receipt and ask your tax preparer when preparing your return.